 The best part about getting pre-approved for an auto loan is that it’s not set in stone.
 If the dealer you choose just so happens to offer an awesome financing deal after you agree on a purchase price, that’s just icing on the cake.

-Since some dealerships offer 0% APR financing and other amazing deals at certain times of the year, this is important to consider.
+Some dealerships offer 0% APR financing and other amazing deals at certain times of the year.
 Remember, just because you approach the dealership with a pre-approved car loan doesn’t mean you can’t choose dealer financing in the end if it’s a better deal.

 The whole point is that, with a pre-approved car loan, you’re the one in the driver’s seat.